 No landowner ever wants to have to deal with a trespasser.
 Despite posting “No Trespassing” signs on the property, there may be times when a person trespasses on land intentionally, mistakenly or out of necessity.
 It is important for landowners to realize that there is no way to ultimately ensure that trespassers will not come onto the property and that landowners may face liability if a trespasser is injured on their land.

 In Illinois, trespassers can face civil and criminal penalties.
 Under the Illinois criminal code, trespassing is defined as “illegally entering and staying” inside of a building, staying on the property after being requested to leave and a misrepresentation of the person’s status as a trespasser.
-When one drives a vehicle on property with “No Trespassing” signs, he or she can be charged with a Class A misdemeanor and also face one year or jail, $2,500 in fines or both penalties.
+When one drives a vehicle on a property with “No Trespassing” signs, he or she can be charged with a Class A misdemeanor and also face one year or jail, $2,500 in fines or both penalties.
 Entering a residence carries even harsher penalties of a classification as a Class 4 felony, one to six years in prison, $25,000 fines or a combination of penalties.

 There are few civil penalties that a trespasser can face.
 If a trespasser is on one’s property and causes damage, then he or she may be liable for any actual damage to the property.
-Typically, a landowner may only sue a trespasser for nominal damages under civil law.
+Typically, a landowner may only sue a trespasser for nominal damages under Illinois civil law.

 Distinguishing Between “Known,” “Unknown” and Child Trespassers

 The duty of care that a landowner owes to known, unknown and child trespassers varies under Illinois law.
 Illinois law currently imposes a very narrow duty on a landowner to refrain from “willful and wanton” conduct that harms a known or unknown trespasser.
 This law states that a landowner does not owe a duty of reasonable care to known trespassers.